Tuesday is Market Day in Bedale and it has been for over 750 years!

 If you have not visited Bedale Tuesday Market recently, why not pop into the town and see for yourself?

-Special Event Markets take place at various times through the year; including a Yorkshire Day celebration in the first week of August and the Christmas Festival Market to mark the start of the Christmas Season, which in 2019 will be on Saturday 30th November.
+Special Event Markets take place at various times through the year; including a Yorkshire Day celebration in the first week of August and the Christmas Market to mark the start of the Christmas Season.
+In 2020 this has been postponed to Saturday 19th December due to the original date being during a Covid lockdown period.